hatfieldlibrary/marc_data_migration/README.md

   -db database name, --use-database database name
                         Postgres database name to be used instead of OCLC API -r, --replace-fields  Replace fields with fields from the OCLC record.
+  -pm, --perfect-match  If true a perfect OCLC title match will be required
+                        and lesser match ratios arewritten to separate output file.
+  -di, --database-insert
+                        Insert record into database when replacing fields with OCLC API data.
+Requires --use-database flag with database name.
   -comp, --compare_oclc_numbers
                         This utility retrieves OCLC records and compares oclc numbers inthe response and the original input file.